When Eyes Could Speak: Jayley Woo Chosen at First Sight

 Her wish for Oporna is for her to be happy and live life to the fullest.
 She added: “Life is too short and anything can happen anytime.
 Surround yourself with the people you love and love them back even harder.”

-Oporna lives together with her grandparents, parents and siblings in Wazipur, an area prone to land erosion and flooding.
+Oporna lives together with her grandparents, parents and siblings in Wazirpur, an area prone to land erosion and flooding.
 There is also a prevalence of child marriage and child labour in the community.
 Oporna dreams of being a doctor when she grows up.
 Her mother shared: “My husband works as a postman and very often he does not get enough money to go to the doctor or purchase medicine.
 Oporna told me that she would like to be a doctor, so she can let very poor people get treatment from her without any cost!”

 With help from Jayley, Oporna is now one step closer to achieving her dreams and aspirations.
 That is the power of Chosen.

-Find out more about Chosen or sign up to be #chosen here.
+Find out more about Chosen or sign up to be #Chosen here.